tldr-pages/tldr/pages/common/complete.md

 > Provides argument autocompletion to shell commands.

-- Apply an autocomplete function to a command:
+- Apply a function, that performs autocompletion, to a command:

 `complete -F {{function}} {{command}}`

-- Apply an autocomplete command to a command:
+- Apply a command, that performs autocompletion, to another command:

 `complete -C {{autocomplete_command}} {{command}}`